Since Complianz version 2.1.0, the plugin includes it’s own Gutenberg blocks and is listed in the block enabled plugins on WordPress.org.

 When you select one, you will get to see the preview of the actual document

-Complianz Privacy Suite will continue to work with the classic editor, but for those of you who love the new block editor, you can use the fully integrated Complianz block.
+Complianz Privacy Suite will continue to work with the classic editor, but for those of you who love the block editor, you can use the fully integrated Complianz block.